 There are a number of blood tests that will probably have been performed by your doctor if you have, or are suspected of having, PCOS.
 An ultrasound may also be performed to confirm the diagnosis.
 Blood test results that are generally found in women with PCOS include:

-• HIGH androgen levels (male hormones, such as testosterone), luteinising hormone (LH), fasting insulin, prolactin, estradiol and estrone, tryglycerides, total and LDL (‘bad’) cholesterol.
+• HIGH Androgens are often referred to as male hormones.
+Although both men and women produce them, they are present in much higher levels in men.
+The… levels (male hormones, such as Testosterone is a male sex hormone important for sexual and reproductive development….), luteinising hormone (LH), fasting insulin, prolactin, estradiol and estrone, tryglycerides, total and LDL (‘bad’) cholesterol.

 • LOW levels of SHBG, which are decreased by high levels of insulin, as explained above.

 There are many medications to control the symptoms of PCOS.
 Doctors most commonly prescribe birth control pills for this purpose.
 Birth control pills regulate menstruation, reduce androgen levels and help to clear acne.
 Your doctor may also prescribe an insulin-sensitising medication, such as Metformin (see below).
 It is important to discuss the risks and benefits of these medications to find out which, if any, is right for you.
 Metformin is an insulin-sensitising medication, which may be prescribed for PCOS, [5a], [b], [c], [d] although some experts believe this should be...